TonnyHawk/Professor-Deutsch-English/README.md

 Built with no CMS from self made design

 ## Special feature
 Site is very customizable.
-Each content can be edited through the one of two controll pannels
+Each piece of content can be edited through the one of two controll pannels
 + [Textolite](https://textolite.ru/) - open source conroll pannel for managing the static content
 + [Pannel build by me](https://github.com/TonnyHawk/profde-pannel) - to manage content in the dynamically generated sections